 I know, I know, but there's something Angelenos love to yell at one another while driving in the rain:

 "It's Just WATER!!!"

-To these distinguished gentlemen, with their fingers extended, I would like to say, "Yes it is just water.
-Over a layer of oil."
+To these distinguished gentlemen with their fingers extended, I would like to say, "Yes it is just water.
+Under a layer of oil."

-When it rains in LA, you can be pretty sure that it is after several weeks of sunshine, and possibly a wonderful heatwave of temperatures in the 80s in January.
+When it rains in LA, you can be pretty sure that it is after several weeks of sunshine and possibly a wonderful heatwave of 80 degree temps in January.

-Fresh rainwater on top of oil on the freeways make it very dangerous.
+Fresh rainwater mixed with oil on the freeways make it very dangerous.
 It's not just water, dear sir, it's automobile salad dressing!